 Gardener’s Orchard and Bakery

-Throwing their farming hat into the strawberry u-pick rink this year is the fantastic Gardener’s Orchard!!
+Back for their second year of strawberry u-pick is the fantastic Gardener’s Orchard!!

 The Gradinariu family that runs the farm focuses their priorities on supporting the local community and educating locals on where their food comes from and how it’s made.
 Make sure when you stop by to pick some of their delicious strawberries that you leave extra time to get to know the friendly Gradinariu family who will undoubtedly be ready to welcome you with open hearts and plenty of conversation.

 Keep updated on all their farm fun and happenings here.